Astilbe: planting, cultivation, maintenance

 Most astilbes grown in our gardens are horticultural hybrids created by cross-breeding different species; Astilbe x arendsii, A. davidii, A. chinensis, A. japonica, A. thunbergii, A. simplicifolia.
 Usually classified according to these groups, they can vary significantly in size, shape, colour, and flowering period.

 Depending on the species, the height of the plants ranges from 20 cm to 1.70 m when in flower.
-This perennial spreads easily thanks to its rhizomes that develop on the surface.
+This perennial spreads easily thanks to its rhizomes that develop at the surface.
 In spring, Astilbe displays a soft habit with upright tufted and bushy growth, more or less airy or dense.

 A bit slow to establish, Astilbe takes two to five years to reach its full development and form a beautiful regular clump.
 Once well-rooted, this rhizomatous perennial grows quickly to form dense clumps.